(Pocket-lint) - Google has announced the latest version of Android. It's called Android 12 and the first public beta is being rolled out from now.

 Android Beta Program

-Here's how to get started:
+Here's how you get started:

-- Sign into your Google account when prompted.
+- Sign in to your Google account when prompted.

 - Go to Settings > System > Advanced > System Update to check for available downloads.
 It should show up within a few minutes.